enasequence/read_docs/submit/analyses.rst

 ============================
-How to Submit other Analyses
+How to Submit Other Analyses
 ============================

 Introduction